 At Hillcross, we recognise that for all children to grow up healthy, happy and safe, and to be able to manage the challenges and opportunities they might be exposed to, it is necessary for them to be given relevant information.
 Therefore, we feel it is our safeguarding duty to teach all of these subjects, including the recommended elements of sex education.
 We will deliver the content of the curriculum in a way that is age and developmentally appropriate, and sensitive to the needs and religious background of our children.
 To do this we want to take into account the views of our children and parents to inform the planning and implementation of the curriculum.

 We know that when families and school work together that children will achieve the best possible outcomes.
 We are therefore asking that parents and carers take the time to look at and consider:

-- Our proposed Relationships, Health and Sex Education (RHSE) curriculum.
+- Our proposed Relationships, Sex and Health Education (RSHE) curriculum.
 Please click to access the relevant year group below: